Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 “It’s man-made, and it’s croc-free!”
 The voiceover announcer seems to beam with pride at this statement as we ride past a lake surrounded by palm trees.

 It’s a Sunday afternoon in Darwin, the city that sits at the very top of Australia.
-We landed at 3 AM the night before, our baggage soaked through and putrid from the flood in Korea.
-We’re not in the greatest of sorts — particularly since I just realized that even my camera lens flooded — but the sun is shining, there are tropical plants everywhere, and this city just has a way of relaxing you.
+I landed at 3 AM the night before, my baggage soaked through and putrid from the flood in Korea.
+I’m not in the greatest of sorts — particularly since I just realized that even my camera lens flooded — but the sun is shining, there are tropical plants everywhere, and this city just has a way of relaxing you.

 Most people start their Australia journeys in Sydney, or maybe Melbourne or somewhere in Queensland.
 Darwin?
 Not a typical spot.
 But if I were looking for an Australian stereotype to be defied, they were instead confirmed — people here really were sitting around in camping chairs everywhere, drinking beers and barbecuing!